mohit2978/Devops/009.k8s-2/000notes.md

  We are done with our Setup

-- Step - 4 : After your practice, delete Cluster and other resources we have used in AWS Cloud to avoid billing ##
+- Step - 4 : After your practice, delete Cluster and other resources we have used in AWS Cloud to avoid billing

 	```text
 	eksctl delete cluster --name ashokit-cluster4 --region ap-south-1
 	```
+> here we are giving cluster name and then region name, even deletion is time taking process

 we using t2.medium 4GB ram in real time we use atleast 8GB RAM!!